TriCo Bancshares (TCBK)

 5. Sales Growth

-We at StockStory place the most emphasis on long-term growth, but within financials, a half-decade historical view may miss recent interest rate changes, market returns, and industry trends.
-TriCo Bancshares’s recent performance marks a sharp pivot from its five-year trend as its revenue has shown annualized declines of 2.5% over the last two years.
+Long-term growth is the most important, but within financials, a half-decade historical view may miss recent interest rate changes and market returns.
+TriCo Bancshares’s recent performance shows its demand has slowed as its revenue was flat over the last two years.

 Note: Quarters not shown were determined to be outliers, impacted by outsized investment gains/losses that are not indicative of the recurring fundamentals of the business.